 Damien and Margaret live in the "brick House" on Goldengate Street.
 Damien had just recently been diagnosed with lung cancer and will start treatment with chemo and radiation therapy.

-A portrait of Tom, one of my favorite people in Detroit.
+One of several portraits I've made of Tom over the years, one of my favorite people in Detroit.

 Shawn lives in an old water pumping station that was used to cool the electrical current that supplied service to the city's trolly cars.